 Kelly confessed he was studying sermon on "Slay Utterly" when the impulse to slay seized him.

 For years, the Villisca Ax Murder House has had claims of being haunted.
 Nearly every night different paranormal teams fill the home waiting to capture evidence from the other side, and reveal the unknown mysteries surrounding the murders.
-A slew of evidence has come to the surface based on these investigations.
+A slew of evidence has come to the surface based on these investigations, but many unanswered questions still linger.
 Are the spirits of the Moore children trapped in the house?
 Could J.B. or Sarah still be lurking in the home searching for them, or is the killer's spirit basking in his demented glory?

-From apparitions, EVPs (electronic voice phenomena), being touched, and even scratched, it has been said that the Villisca Ax Murder House is the most haunted location in America.
+From apparitions to EVPs (electronic voice phenomena), and being touched or even scratched, it has been said that the Villisca Ax Murder House is the most haunted location in America.
 On May 30, 2014, our paranormal investigative team took our turn with an overnight stay in the house.
-We were able to capture an incredible 19 EVPs in six minutes, along with an impressive full spectrum video still featuring several unique anomalies including an unknown shadowy face complete with visible pupils, ears and hair.
-I have also included two additional photos from other teams that have investigated the home.
+Aside from personal experiences (including being grabbed), we also captured 16 EVPs in six minutes, along with an impressive full spectrum video still featuring several unique anomalies including an unknown shadowy face complete with visible pupils, ears and hair.
+Two additional photos captured by other teams are included below, to reinforce the claims of paranormal activity in the home.

 Full-Spectrum Camera Still